shaunniekins/fee-tracker/README.md

 ```

 5. **Access the Application:**
-   Open your web browser and go to http://localhost:8090/ to access the LCO Fee Tracker.
+   Open your web browser and go to http://localhost:8090/ to access the Fee Tracker.

 ## Usage

-Once the application is set up, LCO officers can:
+Once the application is set up, officers can:

 **Sign in:** Use their Supabase authentication credentials to log in to the application.